Sham Shui Po Ferry Pier

-Sham Shui Po Ferry Pier (深水埗碼頭 (sam1 seoi2 bou4 maa5 tau4)) was a ferry pier in Sham Shui Po, Kowloon, Hong Kong that operated from 1924 to 1992.
+Sham Shui Po Ferry Pier (深水埗碼頭 (sam1 seoi2 bou4 maa5 tau4)) was a ferry pier in Sham Shui Po, Kowloon, Hong Kong that operated from 1919 to 1992.
 It was one of the important ferry piers in West Kowloon and had a bus terminus nearby.

 History

+Over the years the pier was situated in three different locations.
+The first one was located on the coast at the end of Nam Cheong Street.
+Starting on the 1 January 1919, the Kau Lung Sze Yeuk Kai Fong Ferry Company operated between Sham Shui Po, Kowloon and West Point/Eastern Street.
+In 1924, the ferry Service was transferred the Hongkong and Yaumati Ferry Company (HYF) which served also Central.